Fast spatial simulation of extreme high-resolution radar precipitation data using INLA: Discussion and conclusion

 \section{Discussion and conclusion}

 We propose a framework for modelling and simulating high-dimensional spatial precipitation extremes, which focuses on describing the marginal distributions, spatial tail dependence structure and intermittency of extreme high-resolution precipitation data.
-We consider this as a first step in the development of improved stochastic weather generators, which can be of great use for, e.g., hydrological impact assessment studies over small or urban catchments.
+We consider this as a first step in the development of improved stochastic weather generators, which can be of great use for, e.g., hydrological impact assessment studies over small or urban catchments or as input scenarios for so-called serious games.

 Our framework is built using the spatial conditional extremes model and latent Gaussian models.
 We model the marginal distributions of nonzero precipitation using a mixture of two latent Gaussian models with a gamma likelihood and a generalised Pareto (GP) likelihood, while separately modelling the extremal dependence of nonzero precipitation extremes with a spatial conditional extremes model formulated as a latent Gaussian model.
 Precipitation occurrences are modelled using four different competing binary models.
 Fast approximate inference is achieved using integrated nested Laplace approximations (INLA).
 We develop new empirical diagnostics for the threshold and standardising functions of the spatial conditional extremes model, and we use these to propose a new class of parametric forms for the standardising functions.
 The framework is applied for simulating high-resolution precipitation extremes over a water catchment in Central Norway, and is found to efficiently produce spatially reliable realisations of extreme precipitation.